CSRD vs VSME: Which framework applies to you in 2026?

 What is VSME?

 The VSME is a voluntary standard that aims to simplify how non-listed small and mid-sized companies not in the scope of CSRD provide sustainability data to their larger clients, supply chain partners, investors, or even financial institutions.
+It was developed by EFRAG and is strongly endorsed by the EU for use by small and mid-sized companies across the region.

 The VSME Standard was approved in late 2024, and is split into two modules that comprise different environmental, social and governance metrics: